itschasa/LuxuryNitro-Reseller/README.md

 If your language isn't in there, then you will have to translate yourself.
 We are adding more translations as soon as we can.

-If you would like to contribute, pull requests are highly appriciated!
+If you would like to contribute, pull requests are highly appreciated!

 ## Issues / Bugs
 Report all bugs in the Issues tab, thanks!

 ## Contributing
-All and any pull requests are appriciated, however I cannot say whether they will be accepted or not.
+All and any pull requests are appreciated, however I cannot say whether they will be accepted or not.

 ## Suggestions
 Please open an issue, explaining your suggestion, and how it would help the project!